How to invest in the cannabis industry

 Take an in-depth look at the top marijuana stocks to watch

-Alternatively, you could invest in or trade cannabis-linked ETFs, which are baskets of marijuana stocks designed to track the market.
+Alternatively, you could trade cannabis-linked ETFs, which are baskets of cannabis stocks designed to track the market.
 This can give you a far more diverse exposure to the industry.
 There are two popular ETFs that trade on major exchanges.
 These are:

-- Horizons Marijuana Life Sciences ETF is focused on the medicinal uses of marijuana and tracks around 28 different marijuana stocks.
+- Horizons Marijuana Life Sciences ETF is focused on the medicinal uses of cannabis and tracks around 28 different cannabis stocks.
 However, most of the ETF’s value comes from just five of its holdings: Aurora Cannabis, Canopy Growth, Aphria Inc, MedReleaf Corp and Scotts Miracle-Gro

-Decide if you want to trade or invest in marijuana stocks
+Decide if you want to trade or invest in cannabis stocks

 There are two routes to the financial markets: investing and trading.
 Your decision of whether to invest in cannabis stocks or trade on their price should be based on which option best suits your needs and preferences.

-If you want to take a longer-term view of the marijuana industry, you can buy and sell key cannabis stocks or invest in cannabis ETFs with our share trading service.
+If you want to take a longer-term view of the cannabis industry, you can buy and sell key cannabis share CFDs or trade in cannabis ETFs with our share trading service.
 Investing in the companies means that you have to put up the full value of your position up front, but that you gain shareholder rights and dividends if they are paid.
 You can use our share trading service to invest in a range of cannabis stocks, including:

 - Canopy Growth Corp